vhoanghac/Book-Notes/2020 - Winning the Loser's Game.md

 Investment management differs from many other professions in one most unfortunate way: it is losing the struggle to put professional values and responsibilities first and business objectives second.

+The sad truth is that time and again investors, both institutional and individual, buy after the best results and sell out after the worst is over.
+This behavior is costly to investors.8